 Your goal is to create a comprehensive report card of how your financial institution stacks up against traditional and nontraditional competitors in terms of digital services.

-3. Assess Processes
+3. Assess Processes and Technology

 When deciding how to transform your processes, think about:

 The goal is to develop a comprehensive list of processes to be included in your transformation, based on time and budget constraints.

 You can reap the benefits of digital transformation by starting with a few strategic initiatives that you can build upon later.

 Change is difficult.
 As you consider digital transformation, is your board of directors and your leadership supportive?
 Are they driving the change, or is it coming from the grassroots?
 How might you structure your organization for digital optimization?
 Do you have internal digital experts to help internal staff or, possibly, customers and members who may not be as comfortable with digital technology?
 Are your recruitment and training programs developing needed digital talent?